Discriminating Form and Meaning in Multilingual Models with Minimal-Pair ABX Tasks: Limitations

 While our approach provides a detailed analysis of discrimination in multilingual models, it comes with a number of limitations that constrain its generality and suggest directions for future research.

-\paragraph{Encoder architecture} Our analysis focuses exclusively on encoder-only architectures, specifically XLM-R. This choice is motivated by the fact that encoder models based on masked language modeling provide stable, structured, layer-wise representations, which are well suited to probing and contrastive analysis.
+\paragraph{Encoder architecture and single-model scope} Our analysis focuses exclusively on encoder-only architectures, specifically XLM-R. This choice is motivated by the fact that encoder models based on masked language modeling provide stable, structured, layer-wise representations, which are well suited to probing and contrastive analysis.
+We deliberately restrict our experiments to a single model in order to validate the ABX framework itself, rather than provide a broad multi-model benchmark.
 While this makes them a natural starting point for validating our ABX discrimination framework, it remains an open question whether similar dynamics hold for decoder-only or encoder–decoder models, which are trained using autoregressive or sequence-level objectives.
-Extending our framework to such architectures is an important direction for future work.
+Extending our framework to such architectures and to more recent multilingual models is an important direction for future work.

 \paragraph{Discrimination vs Separation} Although we distinguish clearly between language and meaning discrimination, we do not explicitly quantify separation in the representation space (e.g., via clustering structure, inter-class variance).
 Our results suggest that discrimination scores may indirectly reflect separation, but further work is needed to validate this link and to determine whether a model can be discriminative without being structurally partitioned.